ResiSense/ResiSense.github.io/pages/results.md

 </blockquote>

-As described in our [Proof of Concept](/proof-of-concept [TK]), we selected **SDS** to lyse our cells. *[Figure 1](#figure-1)* shows the results of our SDS treatment of *Escherichia coli (E. coli)* in the form of microscopy pictures.
+As described in our [Proof of Concept](/proof-of-concept#cell-lysis), we selected **SDS** to lyse our cells. *[Figure 1](#figure-1)* shows the results of our SDS treatment of *Escherichia coli (E. coli)* in the form of microscopy pictures.
 We selected an area in both photographs and magnified the selected area for comparison.
 We can observe **more intact cells in the left image**, marked in red circles, compared to the picture on the right.
-This indicates that the **lysis of *E.coli* using SDS at room temperature was successful**.
+This indicates that the **lysis of *E. coli* using SDS at room temperature was successful**.
 More robust luciferase-based tests are planned to verify this method further quantitatively.

 # Target Gene Extraction: Nt.BsmAI/HhaI-LSDA
 > Protocol [[P26]](/notebook#entry-p26)